bchabrier/domoja/README.md

 - device: a generic device with attributes which can be set or get.
 - relay: a particular switch, for which delays can be configured.
 - variable: a special device that contains a value which can be read or written.
+- group: a device whose state is computed from other devices state, selected by their tags.